 And they’re not all for personal use.
 As we’re lining up to buy the latest, greatest IoT device to improve our day-to-day lives, businesses are buying new tools to make their offices smarter too.

 Sounds sweet, right?
 There’s a catch.
-IoT devices can be added to a network without notice, cause unexpected performance issues, and provide an easy attack surface for cybercriminals.
+IoT devices can be added to a network without notice, cause unexpected performance issues, and serve as an attack vector for cybercriminals.

 Talk about a network management headache—unless you have Auvik.
-With Auvik, you can see what’s connected to your network and what it’s doing—to stop performance and security problems in their tracks.
+With Auvik, you can see what’s connected to your client’s network and what it’s up to, helping you stop performance and security problems in their tracks.

 See what’s really on your client’s network

-If you’re only using an RMM, you’re not seeing everything on a network—especially not IoT devices—says Luis Alvarez of Alvarez Technology Group:
+If you’re only using endpoint RMM, you’re not seeing everything on a network—especially not IoT devices—says Luis Alvarez of Alvarez Technology Group:

 “If you look at your client’s network with Auvik, you’re going to see a whole different network than you see when you’re using your traditional RMM tool.
 In traditional RMMs, we’re typically only looking at PCs, servers, maybe Apple systems.”

 And even though that’s all you can see, your client might expect that you’re managing everything.
 Even stuff you didn’t know about, Luis says: